About

 - put together a list of about 1,500 important NGOs and the key persons who form an international "permanent establishment", organized in a new Superclass Index.

 In the recent past not even a dozen of these organizations were mentioned on one site or in one book, let alone studied to any significant degree.
 Thus also no one ever produced a list based on the amount of significant NGOs persons have been involved in over the course of their lives.
-One would think this to be quite a blind spot whenever research in establishments has to be carried out. - created the "four-establishment model" and the Box Model of Politics, which enormously help in explaining how establishments operate and how conspiracies can happen, as well as explain who are the key persons involved in them.
+One would think this to be quite a blind spot whenever research in establishments has to be carried out. - created the "three-and-four-establishment models" and the Boxes Models for Politics and Conspiracy, which enormously help in explaining how establishments operate and how conspiracies can happen, as well as explain who are the key persons involved in them.

 - produced the first detailed oversights showing how "liberal CIA" and "conservative CIA" foundations finance almost all aspects of what the public perceives as "independent" "anti-establishment" news outlets and street protest groups, most notably in the feminism and LGBTQ, global warming and Third World immigration domains.